LucasRosen/odin-recipes/README.md

 # odin-recipes
-A basic recipe website that will consist of a main index page and have links to a few recipes.
+A plain recipe site.
+All recipes stolen from allrecipes.com

-This is just to build up HTML knowledge and will be revisited later to add CSS.
+This was made with to build up HTML and CSS skills as well as learning to use GIT and making a habit of commiting early and often